openairlinetycoon/OpenATDeluxe/README.md

 You can help by getting involved in active development of [things to do](https://github.com/WizzardMaker/OpenATDeluxe/projects/1) or by bug-testing the game in its current state.
 Thanks in advance !

 ## Progress
-- Sprite extractor for the base game is feature finished
 - Game rooms are being added [#10](https://github.com/WizzardMaker/OpenATDeluxe/issues/10)
 - Data import is being worked on, still more reverse engineering needed [#5](https://github.com/WizzardMaker/OpenATDeluxe/issues/5)

 ## Todo
 - See [board](https://github.com/WizzardMaker/OpenATDeluxe/projects/1)
-- Alpha channel check has to be refined
-- System to check all images and work with them inside of godot is needed (Texture dummy loader maybe?)

 ## How to compile the Godot branch
 - Download Godot 3.1 Mono or later